dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 ## Preparation

-Trying to create a game per day a game means getting everything in place before hand.
+Trying to create a game per day a game means getting everything in place beforehand.
 As I was always told, Prior Preparation Prevents Pretty Poor Performance.
-In this case I started without 25 ideas for AI games, whittled that down to 7 good ones and built wire frames to explore the design.
+In this case I started with 25 ideas for AI games, whittled that down to 7 good ones and built wireframes to explore the design.
 Then our designer, the formidable Shane, took them and produced beautiful graphics in the associated themes.

 With the designs in hand I was ready for building 7 AI games in 7 Days.

 ## Rules

-If you're going to have a challenge you might as well set out the rules at the start so here goes:
+If you're going to have a challenge, you might as well set out the rules at the start so here goes:

 1. 7 Days is consecutive working days - weekends off!
-2. A day is a normal 8 hour working stint.
-No pulling an all nighter and claiming the game was built in a day.
+2. A day is a normal 8-hour working stint.
+No pulling an all-nighter and claiming the game was built in a day.
 3. Games start from the Rune standard TypeScript template.
-4. Code reuse between games via cut and paste of common code.
+4. Code reuse between games is done via copy-paste of common code.
 No building a library and then building 7 games on it.
-5. All games should run in the Dev UI and on the production app.
+5. All games should run in the Dev UI and on the production Rune app.
-6. Of course all the games will be built on Rune!
+6. Of course, all the games should be built using Rune!

 ## How does it work?

 Let's take a quick look at how the Rune SDK exposes AI to developers.
-It's really incredibly simple to work with and that's what made it possible to churn out these games.
+It's quite simple to work with and that's what made it possible to churn out these games.
 You can check out the [full documentation](https://developers.rune.ai/docs/advanced/ai) for more details.

 ## Prompting the AI

-To send a prompt to the AI we simply invoke `Rune.ai.promptRequest()` from anywhere in our logic code, passing a collection of messages for the AI to interpret.
-Since the AI API is stateless if we want it to understand a full conversation we need to pass it the past messages and the new ones in the request.
+To send a prompt to the AI, we invoke `Rune.ai.promptRequest()` from anywhere in our logic code, passing a collection of messages for the AI to interpret.
+Since the AI API is stateless, we need to pass it the past messages and the new ones in the request if we want it to understand a full conversation.

 As you can see below, the prompt request can take both text and image prompts.
-In the Rune SDK we only support passing in `data://` URI's for images because we'd want to ensure the games are always available to the players, hence not allowing dependencies on external resources.
+In the Rune SDK, we only support passing in `data://` URI's for images because we'd want to ensure the games are always available to the players, hence not allowing dependencies on external images.

 ```javascript
 Rune.ai.promptRequest({